cobyism/octocatsay/README.md

 - Make it so that it's something you can actually install on your system, rather than just a script you run.
 - Create an `octocathink` version like `cowthink`.
 - Do a better job on the ASCII, especially the negative space around the eyes.
-- Maybe change it from Perl to being just straight Bash.
-Less dependancy?
-(Does it really matter?)